JWKennington/sgn-ligo/docs/user-guide/gwdata_noise_source.md

 - **Sample Rate**: 16384 Hz (standard for LIGO/Virgo)
 - **Format**: Two columns: GPS time and strain value
 - **Units**: Strain is dimensionless (typically on the order of 10^-21 to 10^-22)
-- **Spectral Shape**: Matches the design sensitivity of each detector
+- **Spectral Shape**: Inspired by the sensitivity characteristics of each detector

 The analysis scripts produce several visualizations: